robfletcher/strikt/docs/user-guide/using-strikt.md

 Produces the output:

 ```
+▼ Expect that "covfefe"
-✔ "covfefe" is a java.lang.String
+  ✔ is a java.lang.String
-✘ "covfefe" has length 1
+  ✘ has length 1
+    ↳ found 7
 ```

 Notice that the `isUpperCase()` assertion is not applied as the earlier `hasLength(1)` assertion failed.